List of east–west roads in Toronto: Finch Avenue

 Finch Avenue is named after John Finch, who purchased the Bird-in-the-Hand Inn in 1847.
 It is residential for most of its length, although portions in North York and Scarborough (as Scarborough's Fourth Concession Road) are heavily industrialized.

 In the east, within Malvern, Finch Avenue becomes Morningside Avenue.
 However, Old Finch Avenue continues along the same right-of-way passing north of the Toronto Zoo and ending at Meadowvale Road.
 Approximately 800 m to the east, another section of Finch Avenue begins and passes into Pickering.

 In the west, Finch Avenue continues past Wet'n'Wild Toronto (formerly Wild Water Kingdom) to Steeles Avenue in Brampton.

 Finch Avenue developed three sinkholes during the 2000s: one in 2005 during the Toronto Supercell and two in 2009.

 Two subway stations are on Finch Avenue: Finch station and Finch West station.

 An LRT line running along the street, Line 6 Finch West, is under construction.
-It is scheduled to open in 2023.
+It is scheduled to open in late 2024.

 Cummer Avenue

 Cummer Avenue is named after Jacob Kummer, a German settler who immigrated to Upper Canada in 1797 and built a mill on the Don River in 1819.
 The road to this mill became associated with the anglicized variation of the family name.

 The road travels east from Yonge as a continuation of Drewry Avenue (which begins at Bathurst Street).
 At its crossing of the Don River, Cummer curves north, returns to the east and ends at Leslie Street.
-It continues east as McNicoll Avenue to Tapscott Road in Scarborough.
+East of Leslie Street, the road continues as McNicoll Avenue before ending at Morningside Avenue in Scarborough.
+East of Morningside Avenue, the road runs as Oasis Boulevard, before curving northwards to serve the Morningside Heights neighbourhood in northeastern Scarborough.